rouzinho/2Dto1DField/README.md

 ## Getting Started

-The plugin is a widget reading outputs from a Neural Field and publishing the datas to a yarp topic.
+The plugin is a widget transforming a 2D matrix (field) to a 1D one.

-You can define directly in the Qt Widget the destination port.

-Of course you can adapt it to publish commands to any topics, but you might want to change the scale or format of the datas received from the Neural Field.

 The code work for the 6.x version of Cedar.